-Can I study an A-Level subject that I haven’t taken at GCSE?
+Can I study a subject that I haven’t taken at GCSE?

 What specific advice would you give to students wishing to study Mathematics and the Sciences at A-Level?

 The transition from GCSE to A-Level is marked for all subjects, but very often these are the subjects that students find most demanding.
-Students should look at the entry criteria and check that they are suitable – for Maths and Physics, they will need an A grade in GCSE Maths, for example.
-Students should also seek advice from their class teacher: ask them to show some AS-Level tests and look at a textbook to see the difference from GCSE.
-If students would like to study Maths beyond GCSE but are nervous about the A-Level, as an alternative they should also consider completing Quantitative Reasoning, which offers a Level 3 qualification.
+Students should look at the entry criteria and check that they are suitable.
+For example, for Maths and Physics, they will need a 7 in GCSE Maths.
+If students would like to study Maths beyond GCSE but are nervous about the A-Level, as an alternative they should also consider completing AS Level Core Mathematics: Quantitative Reasoning, which offers a Level 3 qualification.

 Do you have a catchment area for Sixth Form?

 No. If students are sure they are able to attend every day, we are happy to receive an application from them, wherever they live.